-1 Why Did I Write the IoT / M2M 95
+1 Why Did I Write the IoT/M2M Cookbook?

 I have worked in the Wireless M2M industry for more than a quarter of a century.
-Twenty-five years ago, we didn't even have a word for "M2M" or "IoT".
-We developed Machine to Machine devices without knowing that decades later these creations would be called "M2M devices".
+Twenty-five years ago, we did not even have a word for "M2M" or "IoT".
+We developed Machine-to-Machine devices without knowing that decades later these creations would be called "M2M devices".
 Twenty-five years ago, the GSM network for wireless data communication did not exist.
 I took my first steps in wireless data communication with Frequency Shift Keying (FSK) on Private Mobile Radios (PMR).
-On PMRs we achieved communication speeds of 3600 bits per second.
-A little later we started using public analogue trunked radios.
+On PMRs, we achieved communication speeds of 3600 bits per second.
+A little later, we started using public analogue trunked radios.
 These trunked radio systems provided local terrestrial wireless networks on FSK.
 Years ago, the last public analogue trunked radio network in Germany was taken out of service.
 GSM jumped in with its Short Message Service (SMS) and Circuit Switched Data (CSD).
 CSD provided us 9600 bits per second.
 We could use SMS and CSD for straightforward countrywide data communication.
 Later on, GSM roaming offered us worldwide data communication.
-Today, GSM/GPRS is being gradually phased out and is being replaced by 3G and 4G technology.